 -Dimitri Boylan, CEO & Founder, Avature

 People analytics is a modern function of HR.
 And yet engagement is a complex equation without a singular answer.
-Tapping into this potential means recognizing the’ unique motivators of individual employees, including their experiences and beliefs.
-Companies need an employee engagement software that is flexible enough to gather multiple metrics in order to improve future outcomes.
+Tapping into this potential means recognizing the unique motivators of individual employees, including their experiences and beliefs.
+Companies need enterprise HR software that is flexible enough to gather multiple metrics in order to improve future outcomes.

 The Future of HR Tech Is Engagement